kit-data-manager/react-search-component/README.md

 Styling is done using tailwind and css variables.
 Feel free to override these variables in your own CSS.

-### Dark mode

-Add the `dark` class to a container containing the component to enable dark mode.
-Customize the dark mode by overriding the css variables used in the component.
-(For example `--rfs-background`)

 ## Development

 Install dependencies with